How to Prepare an Emergency Kit for Any Disaster

 How to Build an Emergency Kit

 The Red Cross advises people to keep a “go-bag” or emergency kit at the ready.
-Simply said, an emergency go-kit is a collection of everyday necessities that your family may require in an emergency.
+Simply said, an emergency kit is a collection of everyday necessities that your family may require in an emergency.
 It should be portable, periodically re-stocked, and take into account the needs of anyone who might flee with you or shelter with you during an emergency.
 Place all of your emergency go kit’s components in one or two lightweight containers, such as a duffel bag, camping backpack, or plastic bin, and keep everything in sealed plastic bags.

 Most disaster prep sites advise people to look around their homes to evaluate what they already have before purchasing supplies for their emergency pack.
 You might not have time to look for the materials you need or go shopping for them if you suddenly need to flee or take cover.
 Or worse – the stores might quickly sell out of essential supplies.
-Make sure you have enough of your own food, water, and other supplies to survive for at least 72 hours.
+Make sure you have enough of your food, water, and other supplies to survive for at least 72 hours.

 Create several emergency kits